 - Act with respect for both our on-campus community members and for the greater community of which we are a part

 - Act with regard for each other's health and welfare

 - Are responsible for what they do and say

 - Act with integrity and civility

-It is expected that students, as part of the college community, will conduct themselves in such a way as to respect the rights of others and observe the legal norms of the larger society.
-These expectations are described in various college publications including, but not limited to, the The College of Idaho Catalog and the Student Life Honor Code.
+It is expected that students, as part of the College community, will conduct themselves in such a way as to respect the rights of others and observe the legal norms of the larger society.
+These expectations are described in various College publications including, but not limited to, the College of Idaho Catalog and the Student Handbook.
 Any action, activities or behaviors that are inconsistent with these rights and norms are prohibited.
 These include, but are not limited to, the following categories:

 - Theft of, or non-accidental damage to campus property, or property in the possession of, or owned by, a member of the campus community;

 - Knowingly receiving, retaining, or disposing of lost or mislaid property of a member of the College community or of the College itself;

 - Unauthorized entry into, unauthorized use of, or misuse of College property and/or computer systems and data;

 - The operation of a motorized vehicle on College property other than designated roadways;